Convert Handwriting to Text in Adobe Acrobat: Step-by-Step...

 • Integrated workflow with existing Adobe tools

-• No additional per-page costs
+• No additional per-page costs beyond subscription

 • Offline processing capability